 - Uncover white space opportunities and creating a recommendation engine for upselling within existing accounts

 - Run what-if scenarios to chart the quickest path to retention and net new revenue

 Live digital account plans will automatically update as data is refreshed or enriched, giving sales reps and managers instant, reliable access to current information they can use to formulate new sales pitches and plans of attack.

 Effective salespeople develop deep relationships with their customers.
 But when a sales team member departs the organization, most customer intelligence — client’s organizational knowledge, political landscape, key relationships, and budget owner decision criteria — typically goes with them.

 Live digital account plans help teams keep customer intelligence and institutional knowledge in-house.
 Real-time auto-updates and easy anytime, anywhere access for all authorized users make sure that account data and institutional knowledge fully intact to eliminate knowledge gaps and to help new account owners hit the ground running when they take over for a colleague who’s left the company.
 Vital tools like relationship maps — a visual representation of key stakeholders including decision-makers, influencers, and blockers — help teams identify potential sales obstacles and tailor their communications strategies specifically to targeted members of the purchasing team instead of having to start over from scratch and risk losing precious selling time.

 The business world is changing virtually overnight.
 Old methods for managing account plans and sales strategies are no longer able to support the near real-time needs of the modern enterprise — especially amid a global pandemic.

-Download our eBook “Everything You Know About Account Planning is Wrong” on our Account Plan Navigator page to learn more about how transitioning to digital account plans can help your team improve productivity, strengthen customer relationships, and increase revenues even during a crisis.
+Download our eBook “Everything You Know About Account Planning is Wrong” on our ebook page to learn more about how transitioning to digital account plans can help your team improve productivity, strengthen customer relationships, and increase revenues even during a crisis.